RICHARD PINDER | DURATION: 45 MINUTES

 Richard remembers attending Pine Forge Academy boarding school.

-Richard answers what he wants his grandson to know.
+Richard reflects on his career teaching, the course on civil rights he developed, and answers what he wants his grandson to know.

 plus Mark's Personal Word Essay: Two Men Walk Into a Bar